informatics-isi-edu/chisel/README.md

   * Several built-in functions to reduce effort of writing complicated expressions;
   * Ability to view the output of expressions before materializing;
   * Schema evolution expressions that update schema annotations too;
-  * Bulk operation execution to increase efficiency;
+  * Bulk operation execution to increase efficiency.

 A brief example: